bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 end
 ```

-After reloading the scripts, the description should now be displayed:
+After reloading the script, the description should now be displayed:

 ![Description](images/scripting/source-shake-description.png)

 Please note that the description string is displayed by Qt, meaning that a [subset of HTML](https://doc.qt.io/qt-5/richtext-html-subset.html) can be used for formatting.
 A self-contained [Data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) of a PNG or BMP file can be used as well to show a picture in the description.

 ### Source setup